cruseakshay/Notes/NLP/oracle chatbot mooc/chatbot_note.md

   - States (each individual state has one and only component- which does the work)
     - Component are like program functions and its properties like parameters
     - return statement to return from the or end of conversation (Transition options- 1. next: 2. error: etc..)

+- System Components in dialogue flow:
+  - out of box building blocks for building dialogue flow.
+  - available components:
+    - System.Output
+    - System.SetVariable
+    - System.Switch
+    - Intent

+- Custom Components in dialogue flow:
+  - build by user
+  - implemented as REST service
+  - calls to backend (for fetching the desiered data)
+  - Specialised UI